fieryhenry/tbcml/README.md

 The mod pack will be in the mods folder.

+---

+### Import Data from Battle Cats Ultimate

+If you have modded bcu files that you want to put into the actual game, then use the `Edit Game Files -> Import bcu data` feature.

+At the moment only custom cats will be imported with the feature, but this can be expanded overtime.

+To get the files from bcu you will need to export the pack if you haven't already (may require a password).
+Then locate the bcu install folder and then the workspace folder.

+WARNING: Some animations may cause the game to crash when entering a stage, getting knockbacked, etc. I have no idea why this happens and hopefully it can be fixed.

+---

+### Enemies as Cats

+To use an enemy as a cat you will need to use the feature in `Edit Game Files -> Add enemies as cats`.
+Enter the enemy ids that you want from [here](https://battle-cats.fandom.com/wiki/Enemy_Release_Order).
+And the cat ids to replace from [here](https://battle-cats.fandom.com/wiki/Cat_Release_Order).
+The recharge time is set to 0 (not actually 0 in game), the cost is half the money drop and some abilities cannot be used by cats (e.g burrow, barrier / shield) and so aren't imported.
+The icons in the upgrade menu are low quality because that's the quality of the images that My Gamatoto uses.
+The icons in battle are auto-generated and so may look strange / offset.

 ### Todo

-- [ ] Import bcu data for stages and enemies + fix crashing with some cats
+- [ ] Ability to import bcu data for stages and enemies + fix crashing with some cats

-- [ ] Add new cats / enemies into the game
+- [ ] Ability to add new cats / enemies into the game

 - [ ] Mod browser

+- [ ] Optimization

+- [ ] Mobile app / gui